kyledross/Octavi_IFR-1/readme.md

 This button controls the transponder code.
 When this is selected, use the inner and outer knobs to change the squawk code.

 ##### HDG
 _To activate this button, first press the COM1 button.
 Then, press down on the inner knob button.
 This activates the HDG feature of this button.
-You will see a small 'HDG' indicator on-screen in the bottom-right corner for a few seconds._
+You will see a small 'HDG' indicator on-screen in the bottom-left corner for a few seconds._
 This button controls the heading while navigating.
 Use the inner and outer knobs to adjust the heading.

 ##### BARO
 _To activate this button, first press the COM2 button.
 Then, press down on the inner knob button.
 This activates the BARO feature of this button.
-You will see a small 'BARO' indicator on-screen in the bottom-right corner for a few seconds._
+You will see a small 'BARO' indicator on-screen in the bottom-left corner for a few seconds._
 This button controls the barometer/altimeter setting.
 Use the inner and outer knobs to adjust the barometer value.

 ##### CRS1 and CRS2
 _To activate this button, first press the NAV1 or NAV2 button.
 Then, press down on the inner knob button.
 This activates the CRS1 or CRS2 feature of this button.
-You will see a small 'CRSx' indicator on-screen in the bottom-right corner for a few seconds._
+You will see a small 'CRSx' indicator on-screen in the bottom-left corner for a few seconds._

 ##### MODE
 _To activate this button, first press the XPDR button.
 Then, press down on the inner knob button.
 This activates the MODE feature of this button.
-You will see a small 'MODE' indicator on-screen in the bottom-right corner for a few seconds._
+You will see a small 'MODE' indicator on-screen in the bottom-left corner for a few seconds._
 This button controls the transponder mode.

 Use the inner and outer knobs to change the transponder mode.